onecrayon/ShellActions-sugar/README.markdown

 * *EDITOR\_SELECTION\_NUMBER*: the number of the selection currently being processed
 * *EDITOR\_SELECTION\_RANGE*: the range of the selected text in the document; uses the same formatting as the "range" output (index,length).
 So if the first ten characters are selected, this will be "0,10" (without the quotes, of course)

+If your XML includes a `<config>` element, then its keys will be available as environment variables with the prefix "CONFIG\_".
+For instance, for the example code above you would be able to access an environment variable named *CONFIG\_custom-key* with the value "custom value".

 How to access environment variables and standard input/output will vary depending on the language you are using.
 Here's two crowd favorites:

 **Python**